Boots UK continues to support UK Sexual Assault Referral Centres

 Launching the Wash Bags project at Boots last March, Her Royal Highness said: “I wanted to find a practical way of helping women and girls, and men, who had been left traumatised through no fault of their own, to have some comfort at such a distressing time.”

-Recently, 70 volunteers from Boots packed the wash bags with toothpaste, a toothbrush, shower gel, shampoo, deodorant, body lotion, hand cream and other toiletries to offer comfort and care.
+Recently, over 60 volunteers from Boots packed the wash bags with toothpaste, a toothbrush, shower gel, shampoo, deodorant, body lotion, hand cream and other toiletries to offer comfort and care.

 Elizabeth Fagan, Senior Vice President and Managing Director of Boots said: “I hope that these wash bags go some way in making victims and survivors feel cared for and comforted at such a vulnerable time.